 One of the lightest knives that Gerber makes, the EVO has multiple openings in the anodized aluminum handle.
-The fine edge blade is made of 7Cr17MoV steel to aid in corrosion resistance.
+The serrated edge blade is made of 440 stainless steel to aid in corrosion resistance.
 The thumbstud and finger flipper allow for true one-handed opening and engagement.

 The EVO is a lightweight, straight-spined clip folder.
 Designed with a series of seven slanting oval openings in the anodized aluminum handle, it’s one of the lightest folding knives that Gerber makes.
 The serrated blade is constructed of 440 stainless steel and is coated with titanium nitride for added corrosion resistance.
 There's a thumb stud for easy one-handed opening, and a liner lock and finger guard for an extra measure of safety.
 It’s a modern version of a traditional straight spine knife.